Sports Gazette

 What next?

-From an outsider’s perspective, Bradbury’s resignation seemed unexpected, especially considering the on-pitch successes of the past five years.
+From an outsider’s perspective, Bradbury’s resignation may seem unexpected, especially considering the on-pitch successes of the past five years.

 “It was a tricky decision, leaving the club that you’ve been running and owning for five years.
-I felt, as an ownership group, we’d achieved as much as we could.
+I felt we’d achieved as much as we could as an ownership group.
 So I was content with walking away knowing that I’d left the club in a better position than when we found it.

-“I just felt that for me personally, I wanted to pursue other interests.
-Being a football club owner at any level takes up so much of your time, particularly on the weekends.
+“I also wanted to pursue other interests.
+Being a football club owner takes up so much of your time, particularly on the weekends.
 You’re doing long away trips, you’ve got midweek fixtures as well.”

-With Scannella and Tucker the only two left from the original group with a new structure in place, they have aspirations of entering the Football League.
-But for now, progressing in the national league and continuing to foster a local community and build a global brand is paramount.
+With Scannella and Tucker the only two left from the original group under a new structure, they have aspirations of entering the Football League.
+But for now, progressing into the National League and continuing to foster a local community and build a global brand is paramount.

 Given what they’ve achieved in just five years, keep an eye on Walton & Hersham; their future brims with exciting potential.